martinschaible/skeleton-website-itcss-scss/README.md

   }
 ```

-My configuration does not support *source maps* for CSS and for JavaScript.
-If you want source maps, then replace the following lines with this:
+My personal configuration does not support *source maps* for CSS and for JavaScript.
+If you want source maps, then replace the affected lines with this:

 ```json
 "scripts": {